 6. Window Envelopes:

 These have a window cut on the front side secured with transparent plastic.
-The name and address is visible from the window.
-Though these are not so secure, but it is still popular since it eliminates the need to separately write the address on the envelope.
+The name and address are visible from the window.
+Though these are not so secure, it is still popular since it eliminates the need to separately write the address on the envelope.

-Apart from this, we do have the CD envelopes, office envelopes, small envelopes, fancy envelopes and the customized envelopes.
+Apart from this, we do have the CD envelopes, office envelopes, small envelopes, fancy envelopes, and customized envelopes.
 Well, isn’t that a wide range of envelopes to choose from depending on your purpose?

 Types of Envelopes based on the size:

-Now, if you want to know about the size of the envelopes, then know that there are various sizes depending on the length of the letter or document which is to be inserted inside.
+Now, if you want to know about the size of the envelopes, then know that various sizes are depending on the length of the letter or document which is to be inserted inside.